marcoromanelli-github/docs/software/jupyter-notebook.md

 4. Open a new terminal on your local machine and run the SSH command provided in the output file.
 If prompted for a password, use your Linux lab password if you haven't set up SSH keys.
 Note that the command will appear to hang after successful connection - this is the expected behavior.
 Do not terminate the command (Ctrl + C) as this will disconnect your Jupyter notebook session (unless you intend to do so).

-5. Check the error file for the Jupyter URL (it will be in the last line):
+5. Check the error file on the login node for the Jupyter URL:
 ```bash
 cat jupyter_notebook_<jobid>.err  | grep '127.0.0.1' # Run this command in the directory the .err file is located.
 ```